To address frequently asked questions, please refer to our FAQ below:

 You may use any browser, but we recommend Google Chrome 14 or higher, or Safari 4 or higher.
 We do not recommend Mozilla Firefox or Internet Explorer.

 Our grant system has moved to this software, so this is where we will be accepting applications for and administering grants.
-We have tried to make it as user-friendly as possible and included user guides, but if you need further assistance, please do not hesitate to reach out to Jessica Nelson.
+We have tried to make it as user-friendly as possible and included user guides, but if you need further assistance, please do not hesitate to reach out to Grants Manager.

 The eligibility quiz is designed to screen out applicants who do not meet one of our location or endowment requirements.
-If you find that your quiz result was incorrect, please reach out to Jessica Nelson.
+If you find that your quiz result was incorrect, please reach out to Grants Manager.

 The file size limit is noted next to the Upload a File button and the system will not accept files greater than this limit.
 Some users have trouble with appropriate settings on a scanner and end up with larger file sizes.
 If your file size is too large, you may want to save a condensed version of it and try again.